ruchi-010/CRM-Sales-Analysis/README.md

 # Project Overview
-In this project, I performed end-to-end sales and CRM data analysis using Google Sheets to uncover insights into business performance and sales effectiveness.
-The dataset includes information on accounts, products, and sales teams, allowing for a comprehensive analysis of deal outcomes and revenue trends.
+This project analyzes CRM and sales pipeline data using Google Sheets to uncover insights across accounts, products, and sales teams.
+Built on a star schema, it helps track deal performance, win rates, and revenue trends in a clear and structured way.
-Through data cleaning, transformation, and visualization, I analyzed key KPIs such as win rate, average revenue per deal, and sales cycle time.
-The project showcases my ability to work with real-world business data, build dashboards, and communicate insights that can help improve sales strategy and overall performance.

 # Key Focus Areas
 - Sales performance analysis across accounts, products, and sales teams